Tibolte/AgendaCalendarView/README.md

 # AgendaCalendarView
-Finalizing details..., small layout changes to come and gradle support.
+Finalizing details..., small layout changes and other functionalities to come.
 Feel free to try the sample app for now.

 ![](https://raw.githubusercontent.com/Tibolte/AgendaCalendarView/master/demo.gif)